KrugerHeavyIndustries/blazer/README.md

     brew tap KrugerHeavyIndustries/oss
     brew install blazer

+### Build from source

+Ensure restclient-cpp, openssl and jansson libraries are available on the build system.

+    autoreconf --install --force
+    ./configure
+    make install

 ## Setting Up

 When you sign up with Backblaze you will be issued an account id and an